-English Church Architecture -
+English Church Architecture.

-BROOMFLEET, St. Mary (SE 881 273) (April 2013)
+BROOMFLEET, St. Mary (SE 881 273),

-(Bedrock: Triassic Mercia Mudstone Group, Keuper Marl)
+(Bedrock: Triassic Mercia Mudstone Group, Keuper Marl.)

-This is one of the smallest churches by John Loughborough Pearson (1817-97), constructed in 1860-1 at the expense of Elizabeth Barnard of South Cave (David Neave and Nikolaus Pevsner, the 'York and East Riding' volume of The Buildings of England, New Haven & London, Yale University Press, 2005, p.
+St. Mary's, Broomfleet, is one of Pearson's smallest but most Ruskinian churches, and was constructed in 1860-1 at the expense of Elizabeth Barnard of South Cave (David Neave and Nikolaus Pevsner, the 'York and East Riding' volume of The Buildings of England, New Haven & London, Yale University Press, 2005, p.
 357).
-It stands in a pleasant little one-street village, which confounds one’s expectations after driving across the windswept expanse of Walling Fen to within a mile of the Humber estuary.
-One imagines Elizabeth Barnard took pride in this little community, for she engaged for this small job, one of the most notable church architects of the day, albeit one with local connections.
-What she got for her money was a simple nave and chancel, to which Pearson added stature by the provision of a N. porch tower and a chancel with a S. vestry.
+It stands in a pleasant little one-street village, which confounds one’s expectations after driving across the windswept expanse of Walling Fen to within a mile of the Humber estuary and one imagines Elizabeth Barnard took pride in this little community, for she engaged for this small job, one of the most notable church architects of the day, albeit one with local connections.
+What she got for her money was a modest but fashionably High Victorian little church formed of simply of a nave with N. porch tower and a chancel with a S. vestry.

 Windows are all geometric in form, this time to accord with the tenets of the second chapter of The Seven Lamps, 'The Lamp of Truth'.
-The nave windows are two-light to north and south, with encircled trefoils and quatrefoils above trefoil-cusped lights; the W. wall is pierced by two widely separated, trefoiled lancets, and an encircled cinquefoil in the gable.
-The chancel has two lancet lights to the north, and a three-light E. window with trefoil-cusped outer lights and a cinquefoiled inner light, beneath two encircled cinquefoils and an encircled quatrefoil in the apex.
-The chancel S. wall is partially occupied by the cross-gabled vestry, but the S. window if the latter is composed of three trefoil-headed lancets separated by mullions.
-The external masonry (of which a sample is shown below left) consists of limestone rubble offset with two bands of ashlar, approximately 5½′ ( 1.7 m.) and 8½′ (2.6 m.) from the ground.
+The nave windows are two-light to the north and south, with encircled trefoils and quatrefoils in their heads above trefoil-cusped lights, the W. wall is pierced by two widely separated, trefoiled lancets, and an encircled cinquefoil pierces the gable.
+The chancel has two lancet lights to the north, a three-light E. window with trefoil-cusped outer lights and a cinquefoiled inner light beneath two encircled cinquefoils, and an encircled quatrefoil in the apex.
+The chancel S. wall is partially occupied by the cross-gabled vestry, but the S. window if the latter is composed of three trefoil-headed lancets separated by mullions (as seen right).
+The external masonry consists in all parts of the church, of limestone rubble, offset with two bands of ashlar, approximately 5½′ ( 1.7 m.) and 8½′ (2.6 m.) from the ground.
 (See the photograph below left.)

 Inside the church, the chancel arch is double-flat-chamfered with the inner order dying into the jambs.
 The chancel furnishings are very simple: the sedilia is formed of three separate arches with a flat chamfer round the heads.
 The pair of N. lancets together, have a lowered sill, which was probably intended to act as a credence shelf.
-However, the most interesting internal feature is the nave roof (below right), which is arched to the collars and tied longitudinally by purlins at the ⅓ and ⅔ stages, in a visually much more satisfactory arrangement than, for example, Butterfield’s almost contemporary nave roof at Wykeham (N. Yorkshire), erected, one imagines, at substantially greater expense.
+However, the most interesting internal feature is the nave roof (shown below right), which is arched to the collars and tied longitudinally by purlins at the ⅓ and ⅔ stages, in a visually much more satisfactory arrangement than, for example, Butterfield’s almost contemporary nave roof at Wykeham (N Yorkshire), erected, one imagines, at substantially greater expense.